-Our adored Kirsten Mehl was invited to speak to an audience of K-12 teachers with the California Association of Health, Physical Education, Recreation and Dance (CAPHERD) last weekend.
+Our adored Kirsten Mehl was invited to speak to an audience of K-12 teachers with the California Association of Health, Physical Education, Recreation and Dance (CAHPERD) last weekend.

 Kirsten’s presentation focused on her integration of social and emotional learning into her Physical Education curriculum, nurturing the whole child.
 Kirsten describes her personal inspiration with the term, Arete; the pursuit of excellence in oneself through the mind, the body and the spirit.